 Matthew Wayne Selznick On LinkedIn

 I use LinkedIn strictly as a professional networking tool.
-As a creative services provider, my skill set appeals to a wide variety of professionals, so I tend to accept almost any invitation to connect.
+As an author, creator, and creative services provider, my skill set appeals to a wide variety of professionals.

 Matthew Wayne Selznick On Google Plus